 - Clause 7 defines the DASH player behaviour in detail.
 A DASH player supporting Content Steering is required to implement the detailed procedures documented in this clause.

-- Clause 8 provides guidelines on the usage of DASH Annex I for providing the client identity as part of the DASH player to content steering server communication.
+- Clause 8 provides guidelines on the usage of DASH Annex I of ISO/IEC 23009-1 [2] for providing the client identity as part of the DASH player to content steering server communication.

 - Annex A provides operational examples of a DASH MPD as well as of the response of the content steering server.